 Feeling increasingly isolated with no possibility to study, work or acquire professional training, young Jews flocked Jewish and proto-Zionist youth groups to find some communal support.

-ca 1935 ?: Toni became a member of "Bar Kochba", a Jewish sports association.
+ca 1935?: Toni became a member of "Bar Kochba", a Zionist sports association, which often became a gateway to Hechalutz, which she would later join.

 Note: a chapter of the "Bar Kochba" sports club was created in Gera in 1935.